 Bacteria cause urinary tract infections.
 These organisms live in your child’s gut, reproductive system and on their skin.
 The most common bacteria include the following:

 Normal urine is sterile; it doesn’t contain bacteria or other infectious organisms.
 It’s made of fluids, salts and waste products.
 An infection occurs when microorganisms cling to the opening of the urethra (the hollow tube that carries urine from the bladder to the outside of the body).
 Microorganisms begin to multiply there.
-Most infections arise from Escherichia coli (E. coli) bacteria that normally live in the digestive tract and in poop.
-E. coli affects about 85% of UTIs in kids.
+Most infections arise from Escherichia coli (E. coli) bacteria that normally live in your digestive tract and in poop.
+E. coli causes about 85% of UTIs in kids.

 No. Urinary tract infections aren’t contagious, and they can’t spread to you or anyone else.